 You could use a private annuity if you desire to transfer the property to heirs and want to immediately remove it from your estate.

 Another alternative is to get a new mortgage to free up cash that you could put in other investments for further portfolio diversification. ( A reverse mortgage can free up cash from real estate, but only if it is taken out on your primary home.)

-Review options with a financial advisor, a tax or Elder Law attorney to determine what makes sense.
+Review options with a financial advisor, tax attorney, or Elder Law attorney to determine what makes sense.